 Austen’s Father Figures

 Readers’ Day is run jointly by Nottingham City and Nottinghamshire County Libraries.
-This year it will be on Saturday 18 November.
-Details to follow.
+This year it was on Saturday 18 November.
+Details, progamme and booking here:

 * Loogabarooga Festival

 Thursday 19th November 2017, 11am – 12.00 Charnwood Museum, Loughborough